dungnguyen73/PACMAN_game/README.md

 # PACMAN
+You can try it here:
 https://tdung-pacman.netlify.app/

-I use djistrak's algorithm for finding the shortest way for the ghosts to get to the PACMAN if the Pacman is in certain areas.
+This is a small personal project I took during the summer of 2023 while I was learning HTML, CSS, and Javascript I use Djistrak's algorithm to find the shortest way for the ghosts to get to the PACMAN if the Pacman is in certain areas.
+Yet, the algorithm still needs improving as when the Pacman are not in their zone, they will gather to the top left corner and wait

 ![Uploading image.png…]()

-*still need to fixed several things